Welcome to the Cranmer Common Room!

 Free Church Track (FCT) Rep: Rachel Ross-Russel

 - Do I have to be religious to go to St John’s?
 Not at all!
 John’s comprises a theological college as part of its diverse student population.
 It often gets a reputation, therefore, for being the “religious” college.
-In reality, we welcome students from all faiths or none, and are fully committed to inclusivity and promoting diversity.
+In reality, St. John’s welcome students from all faiths or none, and they are fully committed to inclusivity and promoting diversity.

 - Where can Cranmer Students be found?
 Some of us live in college, some in other houses on the Bailey, and still others of us live out all across Durham.
 We have two physical Common Rooms and a study room at the bottom of 6 South Bailey which are exclusively for our use, so you can often find us hanging out there – and of course at meals in Haughton!
 You also might spot some of us in the bar, especially after a College Communion!
 Many Cranmer students also have families – so don’t be surprised if you run into a toddler in the corridor (maybe just check their parent(s) aren’t far away!).